What went wrong for England?

 And he seemed to go into the world cup not even knowing what his best side was, it was hard to work out what he was doing in the two friendlies just before he named his final squad.

 The FA – Who the hell had the brainwave to give Capello the extra two years on his contract before the world cup?
 If they do want him out it will now cost them upwards of £12 Million.
 So we are now in the situation where Capello could be kept on so the FA don’t have to look stupid by paying him off.

 Did they learn nothing from the experiences with Sven Goran Eriksson?

 The Players – From as far back as March the only England player showing any decent form was Wayne Rooney, while Frank Lampard had his usual consistent season with Chelsea.

 In the midfield Gareth Barry wasn’t great for Man City prior to his injury.
-While Michael Carrick’s form took a dive, as was highlighted with a high profile blunder against Bayern Munich in the Champions League.
+Across the city, Michael Carrick’s form took a huge dive.
+This was highlighted with a high profile blunder against Bayern Munich in the Champions League.

-The goals had started to dry up for Jermaine Defoe as he couldn’t play Wigan every week.
+The goals had started to dry up for Jermaine Defoe as he couldn’t play against Wigan every week.
 And the injury hit Michael Owen didn’t make it.

 John Terry’s form was also very patchy.
 Stories about his private life circulated, resulting in Wayne Bridge withdrawing from the squad.